mamoonik/startup-founder-analysis/README.md

 * Founder in Residence or Entrepreneur in Residence experience
 * Multiple early employee experiences (employee #1-20 or pre-Series B with significant scope in each)

-Low Signals: Entrepreneurial Exposure and Intent
+Low Signals: Entrepreneurial Exposure and Intent (SCORE = 1)
 * Joined startup as new grad or within 2 years of graduation date shown
 * Graduated from an accelerator program
 * Currently uses "building," "0–1 builder," "launching" in bio/headline